-From here we head away from the tourist areas and deep into the remote eastern region of the country.
-Sparsely populated but ruggedly beautiful, this seldom visited region boasts endless plains and breath-taking vistas.
+From here we head away from the tourist areas and deep into the High Atlas mountain range. we'll be tackling 10,000 feet high passes.
+Sparsely populated but ruggedly beautiful, this seldom visited region boasts endless and breath-taking vistas.

-From Zagora it's south to the desert on a rocky piste to the Chegaga dunes and a continuation of the Paris-Dakar piste across Lake Iriki towards Tata.
+From Zagora it's south to the desert through the Mhamid dunefield and then a rocky piste to the Chegaga dunes and a continuation of the Paris-Dakar piste across Lake Iriki towards Tata.
 If the lake is dry we'll be picking up the pace and be able to spread out.
 However, rain and flash floods can soon turn the piste to treacherous quicksand so we'll be keeping an eye on the weather.

 After a couple of nights wild camping under Saharan skies, we turn north to explore the Anti Atlas mountains for a couple of days with its lush gorges and dramatic canyons.

 Then it's back to the desert to continue west to the coast.
 We'll be travelling for another couple of days on a very seldom used piste, wild camping at a remote oasis.
 On reaching the Atlantic Ocean, we'll complete our southern sojurn with a long beach drive at Plage Blanche.

 Finally, we turn north and overnight in Marrakech before heading north to catch our ferry back to Europe.